herbertgoto/ecr-test/README.md

 The sample code generates two reports:

-   - A summary for the repositories in a registry that contains the following key attributes:
+   - **Summary Report**: A summary for the repositories in a registry that contains the following key attributes:

    | Field | Description |
    |-------|-------------|